byuksel/simplecsv/README.md

 # SimpleCSV.js

-SimpleCSV.js is a compact JavaScript csv library for parsing csv strings, and parsing JSON table objects.
+SimpleCSV.js is a fast and compact JavaScript csv library for parsing csv strings, and parsing JSON table objects.

 ## Features ##